Elevenlabs AudioNative Player

 What tools are useful in SEO competitive analysis?

 When operating in a particular industry for some time, we are probably aware of who our business competitors are.
-However, what about when we want to start organic efforts, are just planning to start a business in a particular industry, or already have a list of competitors ready and want to check what exactly they are doing in terms of SEO?
-Here a number of different SEO tools come to our aid, these include:
+However, when we want to start organic efforts, are just planning to start a business in a particular industry, or already have a list of competitors ready and want to check what they are doing in terms of SEO?
+Here some different SEO tools that come to our aid; these include:

 • Senuto – which, after entering our website address, will show us a graph on which our competitors will appear, along with the number of phrases they are visible for and the number of phrases we currently share with them.
-For each competitor we will also be able to check definitely more detailed information, such as estimated organic traffic, Google Ads equivalent, or a list of specific keywords they are visible on.
+For each competitor, we can also check for more detailed information, such as estimated organic traffic, Google Ads equivalent, or a list of specific keywords they are visible on.

-• Semrush – in the case when we do not know our organic competition Semrush will also point it out to us, by the way, with its help we will be able, as in the case of Senuto, to find out on which keywords a given competitor is visible or what estimated organic traffic he has per month, but additionally from which countries his traffic comes, where he has been acquiring links from so far, we will be able to check our keywords gap, i.e. what words our competitor has and we do not have and vice versa, and many other more detailed elements.
+• Semrush – in the case when we do not know our organic competition, Semrush will also point it out to us; by the way, with its help, we will be able, as in the case of Senuto, to find out which keywords a given competitor is visible or what estimated organic traffic he has per month, but additionally from which countries his traffic comes, where he has been acquiring links from so far, we will be able to check our keywords gap, i.e. what words our competitor has.
+We do not have and vice versa, and many other more detailed elements.

 • Ahrefs – a tool with which we can verify the quality of a competitor’s link profile and where it obtains these links from, we can also verify the overall technical condition of a given site

-Why is it useful to verify from which domains our competitors are doing link building?
+Why is verifying which domains our competitors are building links in useful?

 Verifying from where our competitor has inbound links is important for two reasons: